-- (31) a.
-Lena kupila tri odinakovye knigi. reciprocal only Lena bought three same books

-Lena bought three books that were all the same. - Lena kupila tri takie/takix že knigi. anaphoric only Lena bought three such-PL-NOM/GEN JUST books Lena bought three books that were the same (as some previously mentioned ones). - (32) a. Èti knigi (točno) takie že. anaphoric only these books exactly such-PL JUST

-These books are (exactly) the same. - b. \Èti knigi odni i te že. these books one-PL AND these JUST
+(37) a.
+Lena kupila tri odinakovye knigi.
+Lena bought three same books Lena bought three books that were all the same. reciprocal only b.
+Lena kupila tri takie/takix že knigi.
+Lena bought three such-PL-NOM/GEN JUST books Lena bought three books that were the same (as some previously men anaphoric only tioned ones).
+(38) a. Èti knigi (točno) takie že. these books exactly such-PL JUST These books are (exactly) the same. anaphoric only b. Èti knigi odni i te že.

-Since the particle že combines with an item that is deixis-dependent, it is unsurprising that no internal reading is possible.
+Since the particle $\underline{z}e$ combines with an item that is deixis-dependent, it is unsurprising that no internal reading is possible.
 This would seem to support the conjecture (Barker to appear, vs. Dowty 1985) that the anaphoric use of same is not the same as its other uses.